 When it comes to buying a diamond ring, clarity is an aspect that many consumers find confusing.
 In this write up, I’ve compiled a list of the different types of inclusions in diamonds to show you what they mean and how they look like.

-Here’s a comprehensive list of common inclusion types found in a diamond.
-With the use of images and videos (photography credits – James Allen), I hope you get a better idea of how to identify them and understand the visual impact an inclusion may have on a finished diamond.
+With the use of images and videos (photography credits – James Allen), I hope you get a better idea of identifying diamond flaws and understanding the visual impact an inclusion may have on the diamond’s appearance.

 Bearding – Hair-like inclusions that form at the girdle area due to improper bruting processes.
 A heavily bearded girdle with a grey fuzzy appearance should be avoided.

 Graining – Caused by irregular crystal growth.
 Internal graining can appear like whitish, colored or reflective lines.
 Depending on the severity, they can also look like creases or give the diamond a hazy appearance.